JohnEdwa/RTAutoSprintExtended/Readme.md

 * Visions of Heresy will animation cancel as you sprint between every shot.
 * Acrid M1 animation cancelling is even more broken than vanilla.
 * Arti flamethrower has a small animation glitch at the start.
-* Custom survivors aren't properly supported, but the mod now shouldn't break them either.
+* Custom survivors aren't properly supported, but the mod now shouldn't break them either - if it does, they can be disabled in the config.

 ## To-Do